ashutoshmjain/shutri/PROJECT_ARTIFACTS/TECH_SPECS.md

 *   **Keyboard-Centric Workflow:** A faster and more ergonomic workflow for users familiar with Vim's keybindings.
 * The crucial requirement for this approach however is accuracy of timestamps.
 And ability to easily adjust the timestamps of the clips.

+A typical audio file sent for transcription to any LLM does come back with the transcription broken into clips by speakers.
+However, these clip timestamps are not exact.
+Transcription is primarily optimized for text, not for timestamps.
+As such, the timestamps returned by the LLM, on account of drift, are not reliable for editing.
+To circumvent this problem, the `shutri` application splits the original files into smaller splits.
+After transcription, the LLM timestamps are ignored, and the real timestamps from the splits are used for the purpose of editing.
+The added advantage of splitting the audio file upfront is that these smaller splits can be fed in parallel to the LLM, thereby greatly reducing the transcription turnaround time.

-> vim is my preferred editor though the application is built with a mindset that it may be integrated to any other text editor of users choice, albeit some development work!
-This is why the open source approach works great.
+> Vim is my preferred editor, though the application is built with a mindset that it may be integrated into any other text editor of the user's choice, albeit with some development work!
+This is why the open-source approach works great.

 ---